sea-rii/Scrape-n-taste-Chicago/README.md

 # Scrape 'n' Taste Chicago

-- The Yelp Restaurant Review Scraper is a Python script designed to collect restaurant data from Yelp for the Chicago area.
+- The Srape 'n' Taste Chicago is a Python script designed to collect restaurant data from Yelp for the Chicago area.
 - It uses the requests library to download web pages and BeautifulSoup to parse the HTML content.
 - The script collects information such as restaurant names, URLs, ratings, review counts, neighborhoods, tags, price ranges, and services, and saves this data into a CSV file.